videojs/video.js/CONTRIBUTING.md

   Since the issue filing process is described elsewhere, let's assume that you've filed or claimed the issue already.

   Next, create the branch.
 We've created a grunt plugin that helps you do this.

-  For new features:
+  Run this command for new features:
   ```bash
   grunt feature:start
   ```

-  If you're fixing an issue:
+  Run this command if you're fixing an issue:
   ```bash
   grunt issue:start
   ```